Privacy & Cookies

 AudienceScience help us develop a better understanding for customer behaviour on our website and improve our overall experience for customers viewing our advertising banners online.
 They do not gather any personally identifiable information.
 If you wish to opt-out of AudienceScience tracking, please visit:

 Then click the link to opt-out.
 This will drop a cookie that will stop the tracking of your activity by AudienceScience.
 If you delete this cookie, the tracking will resume.

-At Currys, we care about security and make every effort to ensure our transaction process is safe and that your personal information is secure.
+At Currys PC World, we care about security and make every effort to ensure our transaction process is safe and that your personal information is secure.

 We can assure you that every order you make on our website is safe.
 We use strict security precautions to make our website safe, including the use of a Secure Socket Layer (SSL) server.
 Any information you enter while you're using the secure server is encrypted before being transmitted, so it is virtually impossible for an outside party to access or intercept your information.

 You can check that you are shopping in a secure environment by looking for either a locked padlock icon or an image of a key in the bar at the bottom of your screen.
 Additionally, your web address should start with https: - the ‘s’ indicating it is a secure page.
 This should appear on any page where you are entering personal information, such as your payment card details.

 The latest versions of the most popular browsers, Internet Explorer, Chrome, Safari and Firefox support this secure connection.
 If for any reason this option has been disabled on your browser, you will not be able to transact or login until you reset these options.
 Find this option in your browser settings under security.